pradeeppanayal/RestTest/README.md

 * JQuery
 * JS
 # Server
-`Flask` is used to host the application.
+`Flask` is used to host this application.
 # Set up
 Copy the files to your local and run `gateway.py` and enjoy :)